wix/media-platform-js-sdk/README.md

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][npm-url]

-[Wix Media Platform][wixmp-url] is a collection of services for storing, serving, uploading, and managing media files and any files in general
+[Wix Media Platform][wixmp-url] is an end-to-end solution for all modern web media management, handling images, video and audio in the most efficient way on the market.
+From upload, storage, metadata management and all the way to delivery, Wix Media Platform takes care of all possible media workflows.

 # JavaScript SDK